QiuYukang/5G-LENA/doc/source/nr-module.rst

 by using the Exponential Effective SINR (EESM) as the L2SM mapping function.

-The overall NR PHY abstraction model that is implemented in the 'NR' module is shown in Figure :ref:`fig-l2sm`.
+The overall NR PHY abstraction model that is implemented in the 'NR' module is shown in :numref:`fig-l2sm`.
 The L2SM process receives inputs consisting of a vector of SINRs per allocated RB, the MCS selection (including MCS index and the MCS table to which it refers), the TBS delivered to PHY, and the HARQ history.
 Then, it provides as output the BLER of the MAC transport block.